 St. Tammany Parish Government is addressing the needs of the homeless population through the active participation in groups that work to end homelessness.
 The Housing and Homeless Alliance serves the homeless by actively addressing the homeless/sheltering needs of the Parish.
 Through coordination with DHHS and local organizations, the Housing and Homeless Alliance has established a faith based family shelter initiative where homeless families could stay together and rotate through a series of church-run mini-shelters.
-DHHS staff members also actively participate in the Northlake Homeless Coalition and the CAA Manger serves on the board.
-The NHC has developed a 10-year plan to reduce chronic homelessness.
+DHHS staff members also actively participate in the Northlake Homeless Coalition.
+The NHC has developed a 10-year plan to reduce chronic homelessness that began with the Coordinated Access and Assessment System in 2015.